Sustainsys/Saml2/docs/index.rst

 Licensing
 ---------
+The library is licensed under the `MIT license <https://github.com/Sustainsys/Saml2/blob/master/LICENSE>`_.

-The library is licensed under the `GNU Lesser General Public License (LPGL) <https://www.gnu.org/licenses/lgpl-3.0.en.html>`_.
+The library was previously (before version 2.0.0) licensed under the `GNU Lesser General Public License (LPGL) <https://www.gnu.org/licenses/lgpl-3.0.en.html>`_.
+Please note that the license change only applies to the new versions, the old versions are still under the LGPL license.

 .. toctree::
    :maxdepth: 2